-- (4) Member Services Function - (5) Provider Services Function - (6) Medical Management function, including quality assurance and utilization review; - (7) Enrollee and Provider complaint and grievance resolution function; - (8) Management of Contractor's information system. - (B) The Contractor shall plan for increased workload during periods of increased CHIP marketing and outreach.
+- (A) The Contractor must have sufficient operating staff to comply with the terms of this Contract.
+At minimum, the Contractor must be able to identify qualified staff in the following areas: - (1) Executive management with clear oversight authority for all other functions; - (2) Medical Director's Office; - (3) Accounting and Budgeting function - (4) Member Services Function - (5) Provider Services Function - (6) Medical Management function, including quality assurance and utilization review; - (7) Enrollee and Provider complaint and grievance resolution function; - (8) Management of Contractor's information system. - (B) The Contractor shall plan for increased workload during periods of increased CHIP marketing and outreach.